Sage-Bionetworks/BridgeDocs/_articles/ios_get_started.md

 By default, for schedules that use a "Task Identifier", the schedule manager will look in the `SBABridgeConfiguration` for the mapping to find the task.
 The default is to look for a resource file in the main bundle with the same name as the task.
 For a more complicated set up, you can either add the task to the bridge configuration in code or by adding a JSON blob to the client data.
-See the mPower `DataSourceManager` for an example of a hard coded mapping.
-See `SBAActivityMappingObject` for the
-JSON schema for setting up client data for download from the AppConfig.
+See the mPower2 `DataSourceManager` for an example of a hard coded mapping.
+See `SBAActivityMappingObject` for the JSON schema for setting up client data for download from the AppConfig.

 #### b.
 Add the "Schema Revision" to the "Schemas (Tasks)" in the App Config